DFE-Digital/search-prototype-web-mvc/Dfe.Data.SearchPrototype/Web/Tests/README.md

 ## Web Integration UI Tests

-Functional tests of behaviours such as Javascript components against the Dfe.Data.SearchPrototype.Web project.
+Functional tests of behaviours such as Javascript components against the Dfe.Data.SearchPrototype.Web app.

-A Test server is hosted in-memory running/bootstrapping the Web app through `WebApplicationFactory`.
+A Test server is hosted in-memory running/bootstrapping the Web app over a network port through `WebApplicationFactory`.

 Browser commands are sent to a WebDriver instance.